 Huskies are very good with kids.
 They are naturally friendly, gentle, and love human interaction.
-Huskies puppies can be mouthy so caution should be taken when the kids are with puppies.
+Huskies puppies can be mouthy so caution should be taken when kids are with young huskies.

 Husky Temperament & Characteristics

-Huskies are often misinterpreted due to their wolf/guard dog-like appearance, leading people to believe they are a “dangerous type” of dog.
+However, huskies often get a bad rap, due to their wolf/guard dog-like appearance, leading people to believe they are a “dangerous type” of dog.

 This could not be further from the truth…